Xilinx/Vitis_Libraries/solver/docs/src/guide_L2_AIE/MatrixDecomposition/cholesky_decomposition/cholesky_decomposition.rst

 * DataSize supported: input matrix size :math:`N` is the times of 4, and :math:`N` shoulb be no more than 256.
 * Description:
     * The AIE core function calculate one column of :math:`matL` and update the rest elements of :math:`matA`
     * To calculate all columns of :math:`matL`, N AIE cores are used, N is the number of input matrix's row/column number.
-The first core's output is fed to the second core's input, and on and on, till the last column is computed;
+The first core's output is fed to the second core's input, and continued till the last column is computed;
-    * The information of matrix dimension, the target column id which will be updated, etc. are read from the head of input streams;
+    * The information of matrix dimension, the target column id which is updated, and so on are read from the head of input streams;

 Kernel Interfaces
 --------------------